emmanueltwumasi322/Deploying-RDS-Database-with-Multi-AZ-and-Read-Replicas/README.md

 <h2>Lessons Learned</h2>

-During this lab, I gained hands-on experience configuring and deploying a managed relational database using Amazon RDS.
+During this project, I gained hands-on experience configuring and deploying a managed relational database using Amazon RDS.
 I learned how Amazon RDS reduces the operational workload associated with patching and infrastructure management, how Multi-AZ deployments provide high availability through synchronous replication and automatic failover, and how read replicas can improve performance for read-intensive workloads.

 I also learned that Multi-AZ and read replicas serve different purposes.
 Multi-AZ is primarily designed for high availability and disaster recovery, while read replicas are designed to improve read scalability.
 Additionally, I explored AWS Database Migration Service and learned how it can help migrate and replicate databases while minimizing application downtime.